TsudaKageyu/SimpleWebSearch/README.md

 This is an extension for VS 2012, 2013, 2015 and 2017 which enables you to directly search the web from the context menu of Code or HTML editors.

+### Download

+The latest version of this extension is available at [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=Tsuda-Kageyu.SimpleWebSearch).

 ### How to use

 The usage is simple and straightforward: